June 21 – July 12, 2020

 Audition Process and Guidelines

-Auditions will be via video recordings submitted through the Heifetz Institute’s application portal on getacceptd.com.
+Auditions will be either by live audition (see below) and/or via video recordings submitted through the Heifetz Institute’s application portal on getacceptd.com.
 Audition videos must clearly display the hands and face of the applicant at all times during the performance, and be taken from one single-camera perspective.

 No video or audio edits of the performance are permitted, and edited performances will not be accepted.
 Each audition submission must be uploaded separately and clearly labeled with the name of the applicant performer and of the piece.

-Videos may be posted on YouTube, or directly to the Heifetz Institute’s Acceptd platform.
+Videos may be posted on YouTube, or directly to this platform.
 Please make sure that all links are working and do not require password to access.